Parliamentary.ai

 Overview

 This bill mandates a public vote on any proposed Withdrawal Agreement between the UK and the European Union before it can take effect.
 The vote will offer a choice between approving the agreement and remaining in the EU.
-The outcome will determine the UK's future relationship with the EU.
+The result will determine the UK's future relationship with the EU.

 Description